ericscharff/smallworld.js/README.md

 can run from the command line with `node repl.js` or `./repl.js`.
 Lines on the command line will be compiled and run with `doIt`.

-You can run a very, very primitive version of the interpeter by loading [index.html](html/index.html) in a Web browser.
+You can run a very rudimentary version of the interpeter by loading [index.html](html/index.html) in a Web browser.
 You can evaluate expressions and the result will be printed below.